Chalkydri is a blazingly fast vision system for FRC written in Rust.

 Chalkydri system design

-Chalkydri has a somewhat complicated design, as most vision things do, but I really hate poor documentation.
+Chalkydri has a somewhat complicated design, as most vision things do.

 Once the robot is powered on, each Chalkydri device will: